Andrew Rosindell

-Andrew Richard Rosindell MP (/ˈrɒzᵻnˌdɛl/; born 17 March 1966) is a British Conservative politician.
-He became the Member of Parliament (MP) for the Romford constituency in Greater London in 2001.
+Andrew Richard Rosindell MP (/ˈrɒzᵻnˌdɛl/; born 17 March 1966) is a British Conservative Party politician who has served as the Member of Parliament (MP) for Romford since 2001.

-He has been the international director of the European Foundation, chairman of the All Party Parliamentary Flags & Heraldry Committee and the UK's All-Party Parliamentary Group on the British Overseas Territories.
-Rosindell holds socially conservative and Eurosceptic political views.

-Rosindell campaigned for Brexit and was one of the 28 original Conservative MPs who rebelled against Theresa May's Brexit withdrawal agreement in 2019.
+He has been the international director of the European Foundation, chairman of the All Party Parliamentary Flags and Heraldry Committee and the UK's All-Party Parliamentary Group on the British Overseas Territories.
+Rosindell holds socially conservative and Eurosceptic political views; he campaigned for Brexit and was one of the 28 original Conservative MPs who rebelled against Theresa May's Brexit withdrawal agreement in 2019.

 Early life and career

-Rosindell was born in Romford, Greater London, as the son of a school dinner lady.
+Andrew Rosindell was born on 17 March 1966 in Romford, London, as the son of a school dinner lady.
 Rosindell attended Marshalls Park School.
 He joined the Conservative Party at the age of 14.

 He was chairman of the Young Conservatives from 1993 to 1994, chairman of the International Young Democrat Union from 1998 to 2002, and from 1997 to 2001, he was director of the European Foundation think tank.

 Before becoming an MP, he was a local councillor in Romford on Havering Council, winning the Chase Cross and Havering-atte-Bower ward from the Liberal Democrats in 1990 with a 25% swing.
 In 1998, he held the council seat and took an 88% share of the vote.
-This was the highest share of the vote by a Conservative in the local election in Greater London.

 Parliamentary career

+At the 1992 general election, Rosindell stood as the Conservative candidate in Glasgow Provan, coming third with 7.8% of the vote behind the incumbent Labour MP Jimmy Wray and the Liberal Democrat candidate.

+Rosindell stood in Thurrock at the 1997 general election, coming second with 26.8% of the vote behind the incumbent Labour MP Andrew MacKinlay.

-After unsuccessful attempts to win seats in Glasgow Provan in 1992 and Thurrock in 1997, Rosindell was elected to the House of Commons in the 2001 general election in Romford, defeating the former teacher and Labour MP, Eileen Gordon.
-Rosindell won 18,931 votes (53% share) – a swing of 9.2% from Labour to Conservative.
-It was one of just nine seats the Conservatives managed to regain after the 1997 Labour landslide at the 2001 election.
-Former Conservative Prime Minister Margaret Thatcher visited the constituency during the campaign, in which Rosindell also canvassed with his Staffordshire Bull Terrier 'Spike', who wore a union flag waistcoat.
-This was a tactic Rosindell had employed in previous elections, such as his unsuccessful campaign in Glasgow Provan in 1992.
+Rosindell was elected to the House of Commons at the 2001 general election as MP for Romford with 53% of the vote and a majority of 5,977.
+Former Conservative Prime Minister Margaret Thatcher visited the constituency during the campaign, in which Rosindell also canvassed with his Staffordshire Bull Terrier Spike, who wore a union flag waistcoat.
+This was a tactic Rosindell had employed previously, such as his campaign in Glasgow Provan in 1992.

-At the 2005 election, Rosindell increased his majority to 11,589, winning 21,560 votes on a 59.1% share.
-This was the second highest Conservative share of the vote anywhere in the UK.

-Rosindell was appointed by Michael Howard to be vice-chairman for Campaigning of the Conservative Party in 2004, and in December 2005 he became an Opposition Whip.
-In July 2007, he was appointed as a Shadow Minister for Home Affairs, with particular responsibility for animal welfare.
+At the 2005 election, Rosindell was re-elected as MP for Romford with an increased vote share of 59.1% and an increased majority of 11,589.

-At the beginning of the MPs' expenses scandal, The Daily Telegraph reported that Rosindell "claimed more than £125,000 in second home expenses for a flat in London, while designating his childhood home 17 miles away – where his mother lived – as his main address", and between "2006 and 2008 claimed the maximum £400 a month for food".
+At the beginning of the MPs' expenses scandal, in June 2009, The Daily Telegraph reported that Rosindell "claimed more than £125,000 in second home expenses for a flat in London, while designating his childhood home 17 miles away – where his mother lived – as his main address", and between "2006 and 2008 claimed the maximum £400 a month for food".